+- Demountables;

+- Halting bays;

+- Traveller specific accommodation;

+- Family HUBs;

+- Stock managed and maintained by AHBs;

+- Leased units, and

-Exclude: demountables and halting bays, traveller specific accommodation, family HUBs, stock managed and maintained by AHBs, leased units, dwellings used for non-housing purposes including, community use, crèche, estate management, administration, etc. (houses reserved for emergency accommodation are not excluded as they are available for tenanting albeit on a temporary basis) per H1 A & E and units earmarked for demolition per H1F.
+- Dwellings used for non-housing purposes including, community use, crèche, estate management, administration, etc. (houses reserved for emergency accommodation are not excluded as they are available for tenanting albeit on a temporary basis) per H1 A and E and units earmarked for demolition per H1F.

-H3 - Average Re-letting Time and Direct Costs
+H3: Average Re-letting Time and Direct Costs